Baseline Student Assessments

 AVANT Proficiency Assessment (for Grades 3 -12)

 Avant STAMP stands for Standards-Based Measure of Proficiency and is a web-based test that assesses language proficiency.
 The test has four sections – reading comprehension, writing, listening and speaking, and the results of this test inform test takers and educators about learning progress and program effectiveness.
-For students, this creates opportunities for the Global Seal of Biliteracy, recognition of students, teachers, and schools at Heseg, and AP credit for Hebrew by exam.
+For students, this creates opportunities for the Global Seal of Biliteracy, recognition of students, teachers, and schools at Heseg, and university credit for Hebrew by exam.

 ELLOPA Proficiency (for JK-Grade 2)